-The outflow of youth is among the most serious impacts of the multiple political, economic, and social challenges Bosnia and Herzegovina faces.
+The outflow of youth is among the most serious impacts of the multiple political, economic and social challenges that Bosnia and Herzegovina faces.
 It impairs the ability of the country to move forward.
-The Union for Sustainable Return and Integrations of Bosnia and Herzegovina estimates that nearly half a million people have left the country in the last ten years.
-This trend may compromise the overall economic, political, and social development of Bosnia and Herzegovina.
+The Union for Sustainable Return and Integrations of Bosnia and Herzegovina estimates that nearly half a million people have left the country in the past 10 years.
+This trend may compromise the overall economic, political and social development of Bosnia and Herzegovina.

-The United Nations Population Fund (UNFPA) recently launched a demographic resilience project for Bosnia and Herzegovina and forecasted in November 2022 that the total number of inhabitants of Bosnia and Herzegovina will likely decline almost linearly in the next five decades.
-“Assuming the country's population amounted to 3.47 million persons at the end of the year 2020, then its total number should reach the mark of about 1.56 million within a realistic range defined by 1.27 and 1.81 million inhabitants by 2070.
+The United Nations Population Fund (UNFPA) recently launched a demographic resilience project for Bosnia and Herzegovina and forecasted in November 2022 that the total number of inhabitants of Bosnia and Herzegovina would likely decline almost linearly in the following five decades.
+“Assuming the country’s population amounted to 3.47 million persons at the end of the year 2020, then its total number should reach the mark of about 1.56 million within a realistic range defined by 1.27 and 1.81 million inhabitants by 2070.
 The reasons for such a dramatic drop are clear enough – low and decreasing natality due to a shrinking number of potential mothers and low fertility, a relatively high and increasing number of deaths caused by the growth of the number of older people, and negative net migration.”

-The Heritage Foundation’s 2023 Index of Economic Freedom ranked Bosnia and Herzegovina again as a “moderately free” country.
-The analysis shows that Bosnia and Herzegovina’s economic dynamism has been affected by the global economic slowdown and the government’s generally slow transition to regulatory efficiency and open-market policies.
+The Heritage Foundation, in its 2023 Index of Economic Freedom, ranked Bosnia and Herzegovina again as a “moderately free” country.
+The analysis shows that Bosnia and Herzegovina’s economic dynamism has been affected by the global economic slowdown and the Government’s generally slow transition to regulatory efficiency and open-market policies.
 The foundations of economic freedom are fragile and uneven across the country.
 Poor protection of property rights and widespread corruption discourage entrepreneurial activity.
-Transparency International’s Corruption Perceptions Index 2022 ranked Bosnia and Herzegovina 110th of 180 countries.
-TI’s analysis shows that although Bosnia and Herzegovina ranks the same as last year, it declined with a score of 34 points in 2022 compared to 35 in 2021.
-This is the worse score of Bosnia and Herzegovina in the previous ten years, and the country has the lowest ranking in the region.
+The Corruption Perceptions Index 2022 of Transparency International ranked Bosnia and Herzegovina 110th out of 180 countries.
+Its analysis shows that, although Bosnia and Herzegovina ranks the same as in 2021, it declined, with a score of 34 points in 2022 compared with 35 in 2021.
+This is the worse score of Bosnia and Herzegovina in the past 10 years, and the country has the lowest ranking in the region.

-Fiscal Issues
+Fiscal issues

 There were no delays in foreign debt servicing and the regular monthly budget payments in the reporting period.
-This was mainly due to the continued growth of indirect tax revenue, the main source of budget revenue for all levels of government, but also to continued borrowing.
-The IMF released no funds to Bosnia and Herzegovina in the reporting period.
+This was due mainly to the continued growth of indirect tax revenue, the main source of budget revenue for all levels of government, but also to continued borrowing.
+The International Monetary Fund released no funds to Bosnia and Herzegovina in the reporting period.

-In 2022, the Indirect Taxation Authority collected BAM 9.96 billion in revenues from indirect taxes.
-This is a 17.5% increase compared to the same period in 2021 and a new record in the collection of indirect taxes since the establishment of the Indirect Taxation Administration of Bosnia and Herzegovina.
+In 2022, the Indirect Taxation Authority collected KM 9.96 billion in revenues from indirect taxes.
+This is a 17.5 per cent increase as compared with the same period in 2021 and a new record in the collection of indirect taxes since the establishment of the Indirect Taxation Administration of Bosnia and Herzegovina.

-According to a report by the Ministry of Finance and Treasury, Bosnia and Herzegovina’s overall public debt at the end of 2022 amounted to BAM 13.00 billion – 29.17% of Bosnia and Herzegovina’s gross domestic product.
-In this amount, foreign debt is BAM 9.80 billion (75.35%), and domestic debt is BAM 3.20 billion (24.65%).
-The share of the Federation in the overall debt is 50.16%, the share of Republika Srpska is 48.86%, and the share of the State institutions and Brčko District is 0.61% and 0.37%, respectively.
+According to a report by the Ministry of Finance and Treasury, the overall public debt of Bosnia and Herzegovina at the end of 2022 amounted to KM 13.00 billion – 29.17 per cent of the gross domestic product (GDP) of Bosnia and Herzegovina.
+Of this amount, foreign debt is KM 9.80 billion (75.35 per cent), and domestic debt is KM 3.20 billion (24.65 per cent).
+The share of the Federation in the overall debt is 50.16 per cent, the share of the Republika Srpska is 48.86 per cent, and the share of the State institutions and Brčko District is 0.61 per cent and 0.37 per cent, respectively.